GISSAL/ads-b/README.md

 *Description*

 The output of this tool includes waypoints/flights that meet certain characteristics typical of flights that should be omitted from further overflight analyses.
 One example of this might be commerical airliner flights included in the parameter *Aircraft Operator Name(s)*.
 The tool also automatically deletes suspect flights from the existing merged waypoint and flightline feature classes and creates "clean" versions of both.
 Key considerations when running this tool include:
-* For the parameter *Type Registrant Values*, users should enter one or more comma-separated numeric values representing valid values from the *Type Registrant* field in the FAA Releasable Database (e.g., 5 = Government)
+* **For the parameter *Type Registrant Values*, users should enter one or more comma-separated numeric values representing valid values from the *Type Registrant* field in the FAA Releasable Database (e.g., 5 = Government)**.
-* For the parameter *Sinuosity Values*, users should enter a comma-separated minimum and maximum sinuosity value to select flightlines with less than the minimum or greater than the maximum for identifying suspect flights (e.g., 0.10, 0.99).
+* **For the parameter *Sinuosity Values*, users should enter a comma-separated minimum and maximum sinuosity value to select flightlines with less than the minimum or greater than the maximum for identifying suspect flights (e.g., 0.10, 0.99)**.
-* For the parameter *Aircraft Operator Name(s)*, users should enter comma-separated values for aircraft operator names (e.g., AMERICAN AIRLINES INC, DELTA AIR LINES INC) to select specific operators of suspect flights.
-Note that operator names must exactly match those published in the FAA Releasable Database.
+* **For the parameter *Aircraft Operator Name(s)*, users should enter comma-separated values for aircraft operator names (e.g., AMERICAN AIRLINES INC, DELTA AIR LINES INC) to select specific operators of suspect flights.
+Note that operator names must exactly match those published in the FAA Releasable Database**.

 ### Tool #5 - Summarize Waypoint Altitudes